 Now that we know what phase is, we can look at phase shift.
-Phase shift is the key mechanic in the phaser effect.
+Phase shift is the key mechanic in the flanger effect.

 Just as we can define a point within a period of a repeating waveform with phase, we can also define the phase shift between two identical waveforms with phase.
 Let’s look at a few examples: